 If a woman decides to divorce her husband, she applies to the authorities with her request.
 If the couple is not bound by civil marriage, then the authorities would be two arbitrators, one from the woman’s and one from the man’s family, according to verse 35 of Surah an-Nisa.
 The authority (or the arbitrators) investigates if the couple can reconcile depending on the woman’s will.
 If the woman is not willing to reconcile, she gives back what she received from him as Mahr -the legal share of bride that the woman took from her husband-.
 The expression in the verse “by giving back (what she received)” might be understood as both the entire amount of the Mahr or as some part of it.
 The amount to be paid back is decided by the authorities by determining whether the husband is culpable for any type of flaw or guilt towards his wife.

 The authority mentioned above should be the law court or a local judge, or the arbitrators from families.
-In the two examples given below, the women have taken their cases to the Prophet and Umar.
+In the two examples given below, the women have taken their cases to Prophet Muhammad (PBUH) and Khalif Umar:

 Habiba bint Sahl al-Ansari was married to Thabit ibn Qays.
 One day while the Prophet was going for the morning prayer, he noticed Habiba in front of his door.